 There may be an increased female predilection 3.
 Most patients tend to be non-smokers.

 Most are asymptomatic, where discovery is made incidentally on thoracic imaging for an unrelated reason.
 Some, however, may present with symptoms such as an insidious cough or a slowly progressive dyspnoea 7.

 It is characterised by a generalised proliferation of scattered single cells, small nodules or linear proliferations of pulmonary neuroendocrine cells (enterochromaffin cells, "Kulchitsky cells") 9.
-It is sometimes considered to be a precursor for pulmonary carcinoid tumours.
+It is sometimes considered to be a precursor to pulmonary carcinoid tumours.

 Various features have described, each of which is non-specific on their own.
 These include:

 - small lung nodules: considered a generally frequent feature 3-4